Eileen Mercier: Career

-During her time at TD Bank, Mercier earned her Master of Business Administration from York University's Schulich School of Business in 1977.
-Upon leaving the following year, she built a career as a finance executive with CanWest, Gulf Canada, and Abitibi-Price Inc. In 1988, Mercier was appointed vice-president and Treasurer of Abitibi-Price Inc., where she would be responsible for corporate capital, pension fund and risk management.
+At TD Bank, Mercier earned her Master of Business Administration from York University's Schulich School of Business in 1977.
+Upon leaving the following year, she built a career as a finance executive with CanWest, Gulf Canada, and Abitibi-Price Inc. In 1988, Mercier was appointed vice-president and treasurer of Abitibi-Price Inc., responsible for corporate capital, pension fund and risk management.
 She continued to serve on Wilfrid Laurier University's Board of Governors in the 1980s and was board chair from 1988 through 1990.
-From 1995 to 2003, Mercier ran her own management consulting firm, Finvoy Management Inc., specializing in financial strategy, restructuring and corporate governance issues.
+From 1995 to 2003, Mercier ran her management consulting firm, Finvoy Management Inc., specializing in financial strategy, restructuring and corporate governance issues.

 As a result of her experience, Mercier served as chair of the Ontario Teachers' Pension Plan (OTPP) Investment Committee, a member of their Audit and Actuarial Committee, and a member of their Governance Committee.
-In 2007, she appointed chairwoman of the OTPP Board and later re-appointed in 2009 by Kathleen Wynne and Joe Lamoureux.
+In 2007, she was appointed chairwoman of the OTPP Board and was later re-appointed in 2009 by Kathleen Wynne and Joe Lamoureux.
 Besides OTPP, Mercier also served as a board member of CGI Group, Intact Financial, ING Bank of Canada and Teekay.
-As a member of the Board of Trustees at University Health Network, Mercier and the ING Foundation jointly donated over $356,000 toward a tissue-engineering project focused on repairing heart damage in children.
+As a member of the board of trustees at University Health Network, Mercier and the ING Foundation jointly donated over $356,000 toward a tissue-engineering project focused on repairing heart damage in children.
 Her alumni, York University, and Wilfrid Laurier subsequently awarded her an honorary Doctor of Laws.
-In 2012, she was named one of the 100 Most Powerful Women in Canada by the Financial Post.
+In 2012, the Financial Post named her one of Canada's 100 Most Powerful Women.
+Mercier retired from the Teekay board in 2018.

-In May 2016, Mercier was named to the nominating committee that would recommend candidates to serve on the Ontario Retirement Pension Plan Administration Corporation's Board of Directors.
+In May 2016, Mercier was named to the nominating committee recommending candidates to serve on the Ontario Retirement Pension Plan Administration Corporation's board of directors.
 Following this, she received unanimous support to be appointed the new chancellor of Wilfrid Laurier University by the Board of Governors.
 During her first term as chancellor, she was named one of Canada's 100 most powerful women and was inducted into the Women's Executive Network Hall of Fame.
 In June 2020, Mercier was re-appointed chancellor of Wilfrid Laurier University for a four-year term.

 Personal life

-Mercier originally married TD Bank executive vice-president Ernest Mercier in 1980 who later died in 2002.
-She later remarried in 2008 to Chuck Hantho, retired CEO of Canadian Industries Ltd. and Dominion Textiles.
-Together, they share nine children and stepchildren.
+Mercier married TD Bank executive vice-president Ernest Mercier in 1980, who died in 2002.
+She remarried in 2008 to Chuck Hantho, retired CEO of Canadian Industries Ltd. and Dominion Textiles.
+Together, they have nine children and stepchildren.